VASPKIT: A User-friendly Interface Facilitating High-throughput Computing and Analysis Using VASP Code: Capabilities of the Post-Processing Module

-where $\text{C}_{a}, $$\text{C}_{b}$ and $\text{G}$ are plane-wave coefficients and reciprocal space vector with the same $\mathbf{k}$ vector, respectively, summed over the the number of plane-waves.
-In general the TDM is a complex vector quantity that includes the phase factors associated with the two states.
-Its direction gives the polarization of the transition, which determines how the system will interact with an electromagnetic wave of a given polarization, while the sum of the squares of TDM, $\emph{P}^2$ give the transition probabilities between to states.
+where $\psi_{a}$ and $\psi_{b}$ are energy eigenstates with energy $E_{a}$ and $E_{b}$; $m$ is the mass of the electron.
+In general the TDM is a complex vector that includes the phase factors associated with the two states.
+Its direction gives the polarization of the transition, which determines how the system will interact with an electromagnetic wave of a given polarization, while the sum of the squares of TDM, $\emph{P}^2$, give the transition probabilities between the two states.
 In Fig. \ref{TDM} we provide some specific examples to illustrate its use.
-It is seen that the calculated TDM amplitude is zero for transition between the conduction band minimum (CBM) and valence band maximun (VBM) at the $\Gamma$ point, implying no optical absorption between these two states.
-On the other hand, the excellent optical absorption between CBM and VBM is predicted when all Ag is substituted by Bi atom.\cite{Meng2017} The calculated results by VASPKIT is good agreement with previous theoretical report.
+It is seen that the calculated TDM amplitude is zero for transition between the CBM and VBM at the $\Gamma$ point in Cs$_2$AgInCl$_6$, implying no optical absorption between these two states.
+On the other hand, the excellent optical absorption between CBM and VBM is predicted in Cs$_2$InBiCl$_6$ when Ag atom is substituted by Bi.
+These findings are in good agreement with previous theoretical results \cite{Meng2017}.